-WF OLE SCHOOL AN I I-BULLYIN G AUDIT 8 & PLAN School (MMB) St Mary (MMB) St Mary's Catholic Voluntary Academy Anti-bullying lead Area of Concern Reasons given for concern Action to be taken Date action to be in place Impact/Evaluation
+& PLAN (MMB) St Mary's Catholic Voluntary Academy Reasons given for concern Action to be taken Date action to be in place Impact/Evaluation ACTION TO BE TAKEN concern Action to be taken to be in

-ANTI-BULLYING CHECKLIST Issue Evidence In place Partly in place Not in place Action POLICY • A clear definition of bullying is included in our school policy The definition of bullying is clearly understood by: Staff Children and young people Parents/Carers Governors Our past bullying policy is in place and makes clear Our anti-bullying policy is in place and makes clear reference to: • Faith based bullying • Racist bullying • Homophobic & transphobic bullying • Cyber-bullying • Disability based bullying Policy is reviewed bi-annually by Governing Body in consultation with school community We have a Governor (or group) with a nominated responsibility for anti-bullying Policy is communicated effectively to the school community using a range of methods eg: the school website, posters, newsletter, leaflets, logos around school DEALING WITH INCIDENTS Children and young people are clear about how to report bullying in our school Children and young people are confident to report bullying in school We have clear structures in place which identify who deals with incidents of bullying that emerge in school We have clear mechanisms in place for recording incidents of bullying Records of bullying incidents include the support provided to: The victim(s) and The bully The Governors in our school are aware of incidents via reports from the HT Our school includes restorative approaches in its toolkit to address bullying behaviour Our school provides access to self-help resources for children and young people Our school provides peer to peer support eg: playground buddies, peer mentoring etc. Our school takes care to ensure that the improvement for the harmer and harmed is sustained
+ANTI-BULLYING CHECKLIST Issue Evidence In place Partly in place Not in place Action POLICY piuco p0 piass A clear definition of bullying is included in our school policy The definition of bullying is clearly understood by: Staff Children and young people Parents/Carers Governors Our anti-bullying policy is in place and makes clear reference to: • Faith based bullying • Racist bullying • Homophobic & transphobic bullying • Cyber-bullying • Disability based bullying Policy is reviewed bi-annually by Governing Body in consultation with school community We have a Governor (or group) with a nominated responsibility for anti-bullying Policy is communicated effectively to the school community using a range of methods eg: the school website, posters, newsletter, leaflets, logos around school DEALING WITH INCIDENTS Children and young people are clear about how to report bullying in our school Children and young people are confident to report bullying in school We have clear structures in place which identify who deals with incidents of bullying that emerge in school We have clear mechanisms in place for recording incidents of bullying Records of bullying incidents include the support provided to: The victim(s) and The bully The Governors in our school are aware of incidents via reports from the HT Our school includes restorative approaches in its toolkit to address bullying behaviour Our school provides access to self-help resources for children and young people Our school provides peer to peer support eg: playground buddies, peer mentoring etc. Our school takes care to ensure that the improvement for the harmer and harmed is sustained

-Where necessary our school calls upon other services

-to support children (both the victim and the bully)

-involved in incidents, and may use CAF/TAC where

-appropriate

-PREVENTION

-Our school challenges all verbal comments that could

-underpin a culture of bullying including:

-Racist language

-Homophobic language

-Discriminatory language

-We specifically teach sessions around:

-Cyberbullying

-Homophobic bullying

-Racist bullying

-Faith based bullying

-Disability based bullying

-(consider the following as options)

-Delivering SEAL

-• PSHE

-Assemblies

-Building and maintaining healthy relationships

-Managing conflict

-Our commitment to the anti-bullying agenda is visible

-to our whole school community for example:

-The website

-Posters displayed around school

-References in newsletter

-Anti-bullying charter

-Participate in national programmes eg: Anti-Bullying

-week.
+Where necessary our school calls upon other services to support children (both the victim and the bully) involved in incidents, and may use CAF/TAC where appropriate PREVENTION Our school challenges all verbal comments that could underpin a culture of bullying including: Racist language Homophobic language Discriminatory language We specifically teach sessions around: Cyberbullying Homophobic bullying Racist bullying Faith based bullying Disability based bullying (consider the following as options) • Delivering SEAL • PSHE • Assemblies • Building and maintaining healthy relationships • Managing conflict Our commitment to the anti-bullying agenda is visible to our whole school community for example: • The website • Posters displayed around school • References in newsletter • Anti-bullying charter Participate in national programmes eg: Anti-Bullying week.